 What are canonical tags in SEO?

-Canonical tags are set up in the head section of your page's HTML code.
+Canonical tags go in the head section of your page's HTML code.
+There are two types you can use depending on the situation:

-Why canonical tags are important for SEO
+Why canonical tags matter for SEO

 Now you may be wondering, "Why would someone publish duplicate pages in the first place?"